Top 7 colours used in any website colour scheme - TIPsoont

 It’s pretty simple to understand the concept of a website colour scheme, but if you are a beginner, let us explain it.

-• A Colour scheme is the collection of colours chosen by the designer before creating a website.
+A Colour scheme is a collection of colors chosen by the designer before creating a website.

 Well, it’s not easy to choose from thousands of potential colour combinations, Right?